Hexastack/wit-api/README.md

 # wit-api
-Wit-api allow you to easily configure and train your NLP.
+wit-api is a node package that allows you to easily configure and train your NLP through Wit.ai HTTP API.

-It uses `promises` so be aware to always `catch` at least once when implementing your code.
+Note that wit-api uses `promises`, so be aware to always `catch` at least once when implementing your code.

 ## Installation
 ```bash
 npm install wit-api